DARK MATTER!

 The power spectrum of

-at high angular resolution is extraordinarily sensitive to the
+resolution is extraordinarily sensitive to the precise

-universe at a temperature of 3000 K.
+the universe at a temperature of 3000 K.

 A quote from the literature: “On sub-degree scales, the rich